This article is about the amazing and extraordinary Esclarmonde the Great from France and was inspired by Glen Craney's book, The Fire and the Light.

 Esclarmonde was a leader in her own right, a Cathar and Archdeaconess (equal to a Bishop) of the Cathar church.
 She was born just outside the beautiful Foix in the Languedoc region, France.

-I needed to learn more about those times and the people who lived there.
-My wife introduced me to , also called Esclarmonde the Great; one of the most powerful women of the 12th and 13th centuries in Europe.
+I needed to learn more about those times and the people who lived there and one day, Esclarmonde the Great came into my life.
+She was one of the most powerful women of the 12th and 13th centuries in Europe.
 You can see Chateau de Foix on the photo below, where Esclarmonde was a leader and Archdeaconess (equal to a Bishop) of the Cathar church.

 It was difficult to put the book down as I became immersed in the story.
 The Fire and the Light is a story of exciting adventure but also a feeling of great loss and sadness.
 But there is so much more to Esclarmonde than what Craney reveals in his book.